kptdev/kpt/site/content/en/concepts/architecture/_index.md

 applying them to the cluster, kpt shifts the control-plane left -- enabling more issues to be caught before they are pushed into a cluster.

-- Cluster changes may be reviewed, approved, validated, audited and rolled back using git.
+- Cluster changes may be reviewed, approved, validated, audited and rolled back using git
 - Git automation may be applied to changes to cluster state

 ### Shift-Right vs Shift-Left